gilacost/gilacost/ventures/STRAVA_SUMMARY_ERL.md

     sed -e 's/ <%= / {{ /g' README.md.eex | sed -e 's/ %> / }} /g' | sed -e 's/ %>/ }}/g' > README.mustache
 ```

-_I know it is ugly but eeh, make it work!_
+_I know it is ugly but eh, make it work!_

 3. Now there is a workflow in elixir that runs on Sundays and another in erlang
    that runs on Mondays.